gglee4ai/note-r-cookbook-2019/github_document/note12.md

 library(tseries)
 ```

+    ## Registered S3 method overwritten by 'quantmod':
+    ##   method            from
+    ##   as.zoo.data.frame zoo

     ##
     ##     'tseries' version: 0.10-51
     ##
-    ##     'tseries' is a package for time series analysis and
+    ##     'tseries' is a package for time series analysis and computational finance.
-    ##     computational finance.
     ##
     ##     See 'library(help="tseries")' for details.